simongranger/yi_appium_caps_util/README.md

 # yi_appium_caps_util

-This gem is meant to help simplify the updating of your existing appium.txt files
+This gem is meant to help create and/or update the appium.txt file.

 # Supported platforms #